 Disconcertingly, there are an insane amount of error handling strings in the shipped elf file.
 A lot of these should have been asserts, and compiled out of the shipping game.

 - Init/Goat - This was the name of the texture we'd use whenever encountering missing assets.
-It was a crudely drawn cartoon of a goat.
+It was a crudely-drawn cartoon of a goat.

-- FrontEnd\Toblerone3 - The rotating displays in the frontend which show player records, were called "toblerones" internally.
+- FrontEnd\Toblerone3 - The rotating displays in the frontend which show player records were called "toblerones" internally.
 After the chocolate.
 Their rotation as it goes through the records looks a little like the chocolate container being rotated.

 - mDebugVisiNinja - The lead programmer of the project came up with an automated system for "visiboxing" a level.
-This process used to be done by hand by the designers, to manually places boxes for certain areas as to occlude large pieces of geometry out of scenes, that we don't want to consider for rendering.
+This process used to be done by hand by the designers, to manually place boxes for certain areas as to occlude large pieces of geometry out of scenes, that we don't want to consider for rendering.
 The automated process made use of the AI racing splines, and figured out these boxes in automated fashion.
 This feature is probably usable if enabled in the USER.XML file.

 - devkit host0: teststation - The game did support the PS2 test stations during development.
-The really horrible ones where you had to use a bootstrap CD-ROM which ran a console-app looking thing - and then you could connect from your PC to run the game.
+The really horrible ones where you had to use a bootstrap CD-ROM which ran a console-app-looking thing - and then you could connect from your PC to run the game.
 I forget if it was limited in some way, such as running with a little less memory.